Core members

 Projects: International Criminal Responsibility for Special Intent Crimes (Chadimova), IGA (2 years project)

-Tuomas Heikinnen, M.A., Ph.D.
+Tuomas Heikinnen, M.A., PhD.

 Doctoral project: Unified Standard of IHL Application in Multinational Military Operations